tazamun2023/pos/readme.md

 ## About Mhamcloud

-Mhamcloud is a POS Applications which allow you to create virtusal Store.
+POS Applications which allow you to create virtusal Store.

 ## How to install